10-year-old boy missing after car plunges into Arrow Lake - BC Local News

-Police divers are on the scene north of Nakusp searching for a 10-year-old boy missing after the car he was in went off the highway and plunged into Arrow Lake.
+Police divers are searching the waters near Nakusp for a 10-year-old boy missing after the car he was in went off the highway and plunged into Arrow Lake.

 Police said the accident happened about 3 p.m.
 Wednesday, about 34 kilometres north of Nakusp, near Halcyon Hot Springs.

-The car, a red Toyota Matrix, went off Highway 23 and down a steep embankment into Arrow Lake, police said.
+The car, a red Toyota Matrix, went off Highway 23 and down a steep embankment into the lake, police said.

 The car’s driver, a 37-year-old male, and an 11-year-old girl were able to get out of the vehicle before it sank.
 However, a third passenger, a 10-year-old boy, is missing.
 The three are from the New Denver area.